parodos-dev/orchestrator-helm-chart/README.md

     ./hack/setenv.sh --use-default
     ```

     This script generates a `.env` file that contains all the calculated environment variables.
+You need to source the file to
+    run orchestrator installation command below by running:

+    ```console
+    source .env
+    ```

     > **NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.
     >